 Anesthesia didactics integrates previous classes that the anesthesia student has taken with new material in a seminar fashion.
+Body systems and particular target populations are analyzed with particular attention to anesthetic implications.
+Anesthesia approaches for particular surgeries are discussed.
 Six credits.